Somnathumapathi/Somnathumapathi/README.md

 [My Portfolio](https://somnath-umapathi.vercel.app/)

-A CS student intrested in app and web development.
+A software developer intrested in app and web development.
 I'm also learning web 3.0 recently.

 Technologies I'm using: